 It aims to ensure that local people are given access to the support they may need to help them cope with their illness and the changes it may bring.

 The hospice moved into a brand new state of the art facility in 2012 at Crichel Mount Road in Lilliput and benefits from stunning views of Poole Harbour.
-The new building has 15 en-suite bedrooms on the ground floor, all with their own private terrace, offering respite, rehabilitation and end of life care from 2013/2014.
+The new building has 15 en-suite bedrooms on the ground floor, all with their own private terrace.
+The bedrooms are opening on a phased basis.

-Lewis-Manning has a range of services run by its Doctor and team of specialist palliative care nurses, which include a Day Hospice (specialist nursing care, which also includes creative arts, aromatherapy and other holistic treatments), Lymphoedema Clinic, Better Breathing Clinic and Physiotherapy Clinic.
+Lewis-Manning has a range of services run by its team of palliative care nurses, which include Day Hospice (specialist nursing care, physiotherapy, creative arts and complementary therapy), Lymphoedema Clinic, Better Breathing Clinic and Physiotherapy Clinic.

-Lewis-Manning is developing new services all the time and this includes education, support groups for families and carers, as well as a choir.
+Lewis-Manning is developing new services all the time and this includes education, and support groups for families and carers.